 Now, make sure Fitness Tracking is enabled in your devices’ setting.
 To do that

 - Navigate to Settings and Click on Privacy

 - Locate Motion and Fitness and check if the Fitness Tracking is ON.

 Enable Adventure Sync On Android

 It is the same process on Android, except it all takes place inside the Pokémon GO app itself.
 Of course, make sure to first download the Google Fit app, and setup your account.

 To connect the Pokémon GO to Google Fit, just launch the Pokémon GO app and tap Setting and look for Adventure Sync.
 Upon tapping on the option, the app will prompt you to choose which Google Account to use.
-If asked if you will allow Pokémon GO to read data from Google Fit, just go ahead and confirm.
+If asked you will allow Pokémon GO to read data from Google Fit, just go ahead and confirm.

 Adventure Sync Benefits and Rewards